lidaof/eg-docs/docs/tracks.rst

     chr1    12177   12240   id:1,genomealign:{chr:"chr4",start:154100819,stop:154100880,strand:"-",targetseq:"ATTGGAGGAAAGATGAGTGAGAGCATCAACTTCTCTCACAACCTAGGCCAGTAAGTAGTGCTT",queryseq:"ATTGGAGGGAGGGTGAACAAAGAGATAGACTTCTG--GCAACCTGGGCCAGTAGGTAGTGTCT"}
     chr1    12245   12273   id:2,genomealign:{chr:"chr9",start:114130992,stop:114131016,strand:"+",targetseq:"CATCTCCTTGGCTGTGATACGTGGCCGG",queryseq:"TGTCCCCTTGTCTGC----CGGGGCTGG"}

+We have a script to convert AXT file to genome-align format, you can find it in the scripts_ directory: (https://github.com/lidaof/eg-react/blob/master/backend/scripts/axt2align.py).

 Your text file must be sorted by the first three columns.
 If your filename is example.qbed, you can sort it with the following command: ``sort -k1V -k2n -k3n example.genomealign > example.sorted.genomealign``

 Place your sorted genome-align file in a web-accessible directory, then compress and index as follows::